Synonyms of Stuffed

 • The drawer is stuffed-tight.

-READ More: 30 Synonyms of Water with Examples & Explanation for 2026
+READ More: 30 Synonyms of Corridor with Examples and Explanation 2026

 30. Full-up (adjective)